Zinc Alloy Die Casting is:

-The high-pressure zinc die casting process is carried out in an automatic machine suitable to withstand high pressure.
-The molten metal is pushed into a two-piece steel die containing one or more cavities, each an exact inverse replica of the part or parts. the mechanical properties of pressure zinc die castings are generally superior to other casting processes because of the quick chill and rapid solidification that takes place when the molten metal comes into contact with the relatively cool steel side.
+The high-pressure zinc alloy die casting process is carried out in an automatic machine suitable to withstand high pressure.
+The molten metal is pushed into a two-piece steel die containing one or more cavities, each an exact inverse replica of the part or parts.
+The mechanical properties of pressure zinc die castings are generally superior to other casting processes because of the quick chill and rapid solidification that takes place when the molten metal comes into contact with the relatively cool steel side.

 What are the Advantages of Zinc Die Casting?

 When talking about the advantages of zinc die casting, oftentimes, other casting processes can’t compare to zinc in terms of production time.
 A variety of casting processes are available to economically manufacture cast parts of whatever size and quantity required.
 However, die casting production rates for zinc are much faster than for aluminum or magnesium.
 Also, zinc alloys are castable to closer tolerances than any other metal or molded plastic.
 “Net Shape” or “Zero Machining” manufacturing is a major advantage of zinc casting.
-Zinc die casting can produce repeatability of less than ± 0.001” for smaller components.
+Zinc alloy die casting can produce repeatability of less than ± 0.001” for smaller components.
 Only a few other processes, like aluminum die casting, can achieve the same net shape performance and eliminate machining.

 Another huge advantage of using zinc die casting is that zinc’s superior casting fluidity, strength, and stiffness permits the design of thin wall sections for reduced weight and material cost savings.
-PHB Corp. handles all aspects of zinc die casting from mold design and testing to zinc component manufacturing, finishing, and packaging.
+PHB Corp. handles all aspects of zinc alloy die casting, from mold design and testing to zinc component manufacturing, finishing, and packaging.
 With zinc’s excellent bearing and wear properties that allow greater design flexibility and reduce fabrication costs, we can take the most complex design specifications and turn them into a finished product quickly and efficiently.

-The process of zinc die casting is highly popular for making parts in building and industrial fields, but its most common application is in the automotive industry.
+The process of zinc alloy die casting is highly popular for making parts in building and industrial fields, but its most common application is in the automotive industry.
 In fact, cars have different parts that can be crafted through die casting, so much so that the modern process of die casting originally started for the automotive industry.
 Zinc’s high strength and hardness lend itself to many solutions and it’s the ideal alternative to machined, pressed, stamped, and fabricated components.
 Many applications can be zinc die cast manufactured, including:

 - Interior automotive aesthetic parts